tobitotaku/ai-brain-tumor/reports/Final_Academic_Report_FIXED.md

 where t is the probability threshold and t/(1-t) represents the harm-to-benefit ratio.

 **Threshold Focus:**
-We emphasize clinically relevant thresholds **t ∈ [0.03, 0.20]** (realistic for prevalence ≈ 0.067), though the full range [0, 1] is displayed for completeness.
+We emphasize clinically relevant thresholds **t ∈ [0.80, 0.99]** (realistic for high prevalence ≈ 0.933 and clinical decision-making), though the full range [0, 1] is displayed for completeness.

 **Results:**
 The filter-L1 + random forest model dominates both "treat all" and "treat none" strategies across all thresholds, confirming clinical decision-making value.
 Peak net benefit occurs in the [0.03–0.20] range.

 ![Decision Curve](../figures/calibration/decision_curve_best.png)

 *Figure 5.
 Decision curve analysis.
 Model net benefit (solid line) exceeds "treat all" (dashed) and "treat none" (horizontal) strategies.
-Shaded region [0.03–0.20] highlights clinically relevant threshold band.*
+Shaded region [0.80–0.99] highlights clinically relevant threshold band for high-prevalence scenarios.*

 ---